-Chase sapphire bonus eligibility rules changed in a way that flips a long-standing restriction on its head.
-As of January 25, 2026, you can earn the welcome bonus on both the Chase Sapphire Reserve® and the Chase Sapphire Preferred® Card, even if you currently hold the other one.
+Chase sapphire bonus eligibility now lets you earn the welcome bonus on both the Chase Sapphire Reserve and the Chase Sapphire Preferred, even if you currently hold the other one.
 For years, the family rule meant you had to pick a lane and stick with it.
-Now you can stack them.
+Now you can earn a bonus on each card, one time per card, and hold both at once.

 The old terms on both Sapphire cards included this paragraph: “The new cardmember bonus may not be available to you if you currently have any other personal Sapphire cards open, previously held this card or received a new cardmember bonus for this card.
 We may also consider the number of cards you have opened and closed, as well as other factors in determining your bonus eligibility.”